skupperproject/skupper-example-podman/README.md

 In Podman, use `skupper service create` to create the same service.
 Use `skupper service bind` to attach your running backend process as a target for the service.

+**Note:** Podman sites do not automatically replicate services to remote sites.
+You need to use `skupper service create` on each site where you wish to make a service available.

 _**Kubernetes:**_